enide-electronics/inverter-to-mqtt-esp8266/BUILD.md

 # Building it

-This project was originally written in the Arduino "IDE" version 1.8.16 but I got tired of waiting forever for the builds to complete so I decided to try the Platform IO (VSCode) IDE.
+This project was originally written in the Arduino "IDE" version 1.8.16 but I got tired of waiting forever for the builds to complete so I decided to try the Platform IO (which runs on the Visual Studio Code) IDE.

 To build it, open the project in Platform IO and select one of the build tasks.